ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt5-disqus.md

 - [Part 3: Hosting your website to GitHub Pages and custom domain](https://shahayush.com/2020/03/web-pelican-pt3-hosting)
 - [Part 4: Setting up Travis-CI for automating deployment](https://shahayush.com/2020/05/web-pelican-pt4-travisci)

-Upto this point, you have created and hosted your static website on github pages / custom domain and also learnt to automate deployment.
+Up to this point, you have created and hosted your static website on GitHub pages/custom domain and also learned to automate deployment.

 Now, let's integrate [Disqus comment service]((https://disqus.com/)) system in the articles.